bhdouglass/clickable/README.md

 ## Usage

-1) Put the `clickable` file on your PATH somewhere and make it executable
+1) Put the `clickable` and `usdk-target` scripts on your PATH somewhere and make them executable

 2) Create a `clickable.json` file in your project root with the contents: